beginning of content

 • Iron deficiency can cause problems such as fatigue, poor concentration and anaemia.

-• The best treatment for iron deficiency depends on the cause.
+• The best treatment for iron deficiency depends on the cause — you can talk to your doctor about your options.

 What is iron deficiency?

 Iron is an essential mineral for your body.
-Iron is needed to produce red blood cells, which are important for:
+You need iron to produce red blood cells, which are important for:

 In red blood cells, iron forms part of a protein called haemoglobin.
 Haemoglobin transports oxygen through your blood.
 It carries oxygen from your lungs to all the cells in your body so they can work properly.